katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 __The Form Designer__ is a form generation and design tool.
 The Form Designer allows users to generate unlimited number of unique forms and gives a wide variety of options that can be configured, including what fields to show in the signup form.
 There and tons of design options, including custom background images, border width, colors, fonts and much more.

-### Constant Analytics: In-Depth Google Analytics
-View your Google Analytics data in your dashboard with Constant Analytics.
-View traffic by source, geography, and popularity.
-See the impact of blog posts and email campaigns with the great graphing tools.

 #### Plugin features:
 * Add signup checkbox and list selection to your register page and update profile page